squaresapp/FollowJs/readme.md

 ## Changing The Recommended Reader

-In order for an end user to be able to subscribe to an HTML Syndication, they must have a compatible reader app installed on their device.
+In order for an end user to be able to subscribe to an HTML feed, they must have a compatible reader app installed on their device.
 You can configure what reader you recommend to your users by including a `<meta>` tag in the `<head>` section of your HTML, as shown below.

 The meta tag is a space-separated list of key=value pairs, where the key is a well-known string that specifies the platform, and the URL is a download URL where the reader app can be found.